RyanWeigel32/ai-case-study/README.md

 **What are the other major companies in this field?**

 It is very difficult to place Headspace within a strictly delineated market as “mental health and wellness companies are considering how to play across the health and wellness categories and channels.”<sup>24</sup>The market is highly fragmented<sup>25</sup>and no single company is predominant amongst its competitors.
-Evidenced by the relatively recent expansions of Headspace into the virtual healthcare field with its merging with Ginger.io in 2021 and its acquisition of Sayana in 2022, Headspace Health is indeed attempting to blur those lines.
+Evidenced by the relatively recent expansions of Headspace into the virtual healthcare field with its Ginger.io merger in 2021 and its acquisition of Sayana in 2022, Headspace Health is indeed attempting to blur those lines.
 Yet, its core competency is still prevalent, that being an app that offers a robust catalogue of mindfulness meditations courses.
 Its direct competitors<sup>26</sup>within the field of this core competency are:

 -	**Calm**
 -	**Fabulous**